 How to Stay Motivated

 Like most people, you may be enthused at the beginning of your exercise program but then lose motivation.
 Follow these tips to stick to your routine:

 - Make a schedule of when you will exercise and keep it.

 - As your endurance and strength improve, think of ways to add five or ten more minutes of exercise into your routine.

 - Track your progress in both maintaining your exercise schedule and in how it is benefiting you.

 - Set realistic goals and reward yourself when you meet them.

 - Identify resources that can help you design a good exercise program and support you in your efforts.

-If you suffer with a spinal cord injury, you could be entitled to compensation for the costs of your exercise program as well as your medical bills, lost wages, and emotional trauma from the business or person who caused your injury.
+If you suffer from a spinal cord injury, you could be entitled to compensation for the costs of your exercise program as well as your medical bills, lost wages, and emotional trauma from the business or person who caused your injury.
 Contact us online or call us directly at 866.299.0558 to schedule a free consultation.